-This blog mirrors Dr Blake’s accepted Editorial that will appear in BJSM once it glides through the production process (anticipated online first: mid-July).
+This blog mirrors Dr Blake’s accepted Editorial that will appear in BJSM shortly (anticipated online first: between July 17 and 24).

 The British Journal of Sports Medicine (BJSM) has worked diligently to position itself as “a multi-media platform that provides original research, reviews and debate relating to clinically-relevant aspects of sport and exercise medicine, including physiotherapy, physical therapy, and rehabilitation”1.
 Its global community and partnership network includes over 10,000 sport and exercise medicine (SEM) physicians and sport physiotherapists—each with an ethical obligation to athlete health, safety, and well-being embedded in their duty.
 When the BJSM chooses to amplify an issue, the sport and exercise medicine community listens.
 When the BJSM chooses to remain silent, as it has on the impact of racism, colonialism, and white supremacy on athlete health, safety, and well-being and well-being, that silence speaks volumes.

 Racism is a human rights issue and a public health issue.
 The murder of George Floyd has become the catalyst for reflection, reckoning, and reform the world over.
 The BJSM is not exempt.
 Much like the Translating Research into Injury Prevention Practice (TRIPP) model2 would suggest, the BJSM must better understand the presentation and burden of racism, colonialism and white supremacy, and identify factors that reinforce their presence and impact, be it implicitly, covertly, or overtly.